slstarnes/upstage/docs/source/user_guide/how_tos/mimic_states.rst

   * Both can be set with/return a CartesianLocation, so this is OK.

-  * If we had one State mimicing a LinearChangingState, that would also work since a State can take a floating point value.
+  * If we had one State mimicking a LinearChangingState, that would also work since a State can take a floating point value.

   * States type-check under the hood, so you'll get notified if a mimic doesn't match.